 - 1. Download the desired files from iCloud drive manually and individually.

 - 2. Safely remove the empty folders from iCloud.

 - 3. Log out iCloud, restart your device and log in iCloud again.

 16. External hard drives/mouse/keyboard is not working in macOS Monterey

-It happens that Mac won't recognize your external hard drive after installing macOS 12 Monterey.
-What's worse, this issue also affects some accessories like keyboard, mouse and printer drivers, etc. Why?
+It is reported that Mac won't recognize the external hard drive after installing macOS 12 Monterey.
+What's worse, this issue also leads to some accessories like keyboard, printer drivers, and Apple Mouse not working.
+Why?

 For the most part, it is still the 32-bit driver that makes your external drives not working.

 - 1. Update these drivers in App Store.